-Management has determined the recoverable amount of the 2RT[®] CGU by assessing the fair value less cost of disposal (FVLCOD) of the underlying assets, the 2RT[®] intellectual property ("IP").
-The valuation was based on a replacement cost and includes the following significant inputs:

-30 June 2021 30 June 2020 AlphaRET Historical actual cost incurred in the development of the IP Expected developers profit margin 23.5% 19.1% Opportunity cost estimated using a Weighted average cost of capital (WACC) 9.92% 11.92%
+Management has determined the recoverable amount of the AlphaRET CGU by assessing the fair value less cost of disposal (FVLCOD) of the underlying assets, the 2RT® intellectual property ("IP").
+Management assessment of valuation at 30 June 2022 was based on a replacement cost and includes the following significant inputs: expected developers profit margin of 23.5% and opportunity cost estimated using a weighted average cost of capital of 9.92%.
+Based on the commercial activities achieved at 30 June 2022 and underway as at the date of the report, the Company sees this valuation methodology as appropriate.
+The assessment is that the 30 June 2022 valuation represents the fair value at 30 June 2022.